 It has already been 75 years since Tove Jansson created the Moomins, but the values espoused by the stories – friendship, love, respect for nature, love of adventure, equality, tolerance, freedom and courage – are still topical and meaningful today.
-This new exhibition opening at the National Museum of Finland on 14 August is a magical journey into the values and philosophy of the Moomins.
+This exhibition at the National Museum of Finland is a magical journey into the values and philosophy of the Moomins.

 The Courage, Freedom, Love! exhibition gives visitors space to experience different emotions and ponder the meaning of the Moomin values to oneself and in society.
 The exhibition is at once nostalgic, comforting and delightful.
 Intended for all ages, as is the case with Tove Jansson’s books, the exhibition can be experienced and interpreted in many ways.